eddietheengineer/VoronDocs/community/howto/120decibell/calculating_driver_current.md

 #### Example

 The LDO 42STH130-1684 is specified with a maximum current of 1.68 Amps.
 Maximum run current is 1.68 * .707 = 1.1877, rounded down to a maximum RMS run current of 1.1 Amps.
 Maximum hold current is 1.1877 * 0.6 = 0.712, rounded to a maximum hold current of 0.7 Amps.

+### Maximums

+Whatever the maximum calculated current of the motor is, the maximum capacity of the 2209 driver is 1.2 Amps.
+Also, the calculation is for the maximum the motor can handle.
+It is recommended to start with smaller values and work from there.